TerranceFinleyZ/imperial-tech/README.md

 Jul 8, 2024: Built a Team for Maza a website building agency that is powered by Imp-word.

-Jul 9, 2024 maping out plans for building a help desk agency called Cyber Desk.
+Jul 9, 2024: maping out plans for building a help desk agency called Cyber Desk.

+Jul 10, 2024: Recruiting for more Tech teammates and Editor.